harunjonuzi/app-mapty/README.md

-# Title
+# Application - Mapty

-description
+Easily add your running/cycling workouts on the map, way more advanced than strava in my opinion.

 ## Features

--   Responsive
+- LocalStorage
--   Dark/Light Mode
+- Add Running/Cycling workouts on the map

 ## Tech Stack